Sulfuryl fluoride: Case studies

-In 1987 an elderly couple was exposed to sulfuryl fluoride in their house already cleared for reentry.
+In 1987, an elderly couple was exposed to sulfuryl fluoride in their house already cleared for reentry.
 While the fumigation company opened windows and doors, and aerated the house with fans, sulfuryl fluoride level was not measured.
 It was not detected when the air was sampled 12 days after aeration.
 The couple experienced weakness, nausea and shortness of breath that evening.
 The man suffered a seizure and died the following day.
 His wife's condition got worse with pulmonary edema, and she died after a cardiovascular arrest 6 days later.

-In 2015 a 10-year-old boy suffered severe brain damage and lost function of his left arm and leg after his home was treated with sulfuryl fluoride and insufficiently aerated, prompting a criminal investigation by the Department of Justice and the Florida Department of Agricultural and Consumer Services.
+In 2015, a 10-year-old boy suffered severe brain damage and lost function of his left arm and leg after his home was treated with sulfuryl fluoride and insufficiently aerated, prompting a criminal investigation by the Department of Justice and the Florida Department of Agricultural and Consumer Services.
 Two pest control workers later pled guilty to charges of misuse of the pesticide resulting in the boy's poisoning, and were each sentenced to one year in prison.

 In 2016, a 24-year-old man who allegedly entered an apartment that was being fumigated in Fremont, California to commit a burglary was exposed to sulfuryl fluoride and chloropicrin and died shortly thereafter.
-According to a police officer, he experienced labored breathing and was sweating before he collapsed just a few steps from the first floor window of the apartment he allegedly robbed.
+According to a police officer, he experienced labored breathing and was sweating before he collapsed just a few steps from the first floor window of the apartment he allegedly burglarized.

+In April 2024, In Pompano Beach Florida, two company pesticide workers died.
+The owner was also hospitalized but survived.